titu1994/IDS-Course-Project/_posts/2018-03-09-weekly-report-5.md

 # Debojit

 ### What I did
-- Gathered data from Wunderground API and ran some script on it to understand it more personally
+- Setup test project in Django and DRF
-- Started building the backend service we plan on talking to using Django
+- Got a remote machine on AWS and pushed code to it but without making it public
-- Discovered Deck.gl and tried using it to map some test maps.
-Discussed further UI decisions
+- Planned on UI changes

 ### What I plan to do next week
-- Finish basic server setup and give teammates a platform to host their respective code on
+- Finish server setup and make it testable
-- Contribute to front-end solution with building user inputs using ReactJS
+- Finish up backend and test server and move on to help on the front-end.
 - Help finalise what charts are the best for which form of data and test plot it

 ### Blocks or impediments to the plan for next week
 - Setting up some front end design and user flow
-- Deck.gl seems attractive yet might not be the best solution as of now
+- AWS setup is relatively tedious but nothing unmanageable

 # Christopher